tabcat/dynamic-content/ARTICLE.md

 ### Pinning Servers

-- Reliable storage servers that keep dynamic content available on IPFS.
+- Reliable storage servers that keep content available on IPFS.
 - Pin IPLD replicas, and refresh IPNS and Provider Records for clients.
 - Execute no app-specific code